A Drop of Corruption: Major themes

 In a review for Locus, Jake Casella Brookins praised Bennett's timely themes.
 Specifically, the review noted that the book "sketched a subdued defense of social infrastructure and guardrails that I found, in this moment of institutional collapse, surprisingly moving to read."
 Casella Brookins also had the following to say regarding the politics of the novel:

 What I was worried about in The Tainted Cup was how its setup – a society under existential threat from external, nonhuman forces – easily lends itself to fascism, which has certainly been a critique of the similarly constructed Attack on Titan.
 (Continuing the trend of drawing from a certain strand of anime, A Drop of Corruption feels like it's channeling at least a little bit of Neon Genesis Evangelion, in its dangerous repurposing of eerie otherworldly remains for human survival.)
 A Drop of Corruption doesn't exactly refute that worry, but, particularly by contrasting the Empire with the highly stratified monarchy of Yarrow, it does reframe it.

 Casella Brookins concluded by noting that the novel stays in conversation with the genres of science fiction and fantasy, which tend to have a "love affair with benevolent dictatorships."
 The review ultimately concluded by stating that "I'm not sure that the government Ana and Din serve is definitely a good one, but it is incredibly refreshing to see the question poised so openly, and the answer stated so clearly.
 It ought to be."

-Reception
+Reception and awards

 In a starred review, Publishers Weekly called the novel "wonderfully clever and compulsively readable."
 The review characterized Ana and Din as "off-beat sleuths who call to mind Rex Stout's Nero Wolfe and Archie Goodwin..."
 The review stated that "Bennett skillfully integrates humor and magic into the complex puzzle plot..." and recommended the book for fans of Randall Garrett.
 Kirkus Reviews called the novel "part fantasy, part procedural" and noted that "red herrings—some in various stages of rot—abound as Ana, Din, and Malo sort out all the nefarious doings."
 The review concluded that the novel was a "grand entertainment, as ever with Bennett's richly imaginative yarns."

+The novel was a finalist for the 2026 Hugo Award for Best Novel and Locus Award for Best Fantasy Novel.